LangInteger/simuliris/theories/tree_borrows/README.md

 This is because these proofs only hold for a non-concurrent language.
 We suspect that they also hold in a concurrent setting, but this would require data race reasoning, and thus we have not proven that.

-Specifically, the extremely simple notion of "equivalence after a few steps" is in `refinement_def.v`.
+Specifically, the simple notion of "equivalence after a few steps" is in `refinement_def.v`.
 The proof that the two reads can be reordered is in `read_reorder.v`.
 The file `low_level.v` contains low-level lemmas used in `read_reorder.v`